Leadership can't be taught, but it can be learned

 Leadership isn't a one-size-fits-all skill that you can pick up from a weekend workshop.
 Real leadership is nuanced and deeply personal, tailored to the specific needs and dynamics of your team.

-Drawing from my master's thesis on how leadership impacts team dynamics and behavior, this article explores why you can't simply “train” leadership.
+Drawing from my master's thesis on how leadership impacts team dynamics and behavior, this article explores why you can't simply "train" leadership through traditional methods.
+According to Harvard Business Review's research on leadership development, conventional training programs show limited long-term effectiveness because they fail to address the individualized nature of leadership relationships.

 The myth of the leadership formula